Mobile Suit Gundam: Cucuruz Doan's Island

 Mobile Suit Gundam: Cucuruz Doan's Island (機動戦士ガンダム ククルス・ドアンの島, Kidō Senshi Gundamu: Kukurusu Doan no Shima) is a Japanese mecha animated film directed by Yoshikazu Yasuhiko.
-The film is based on the fifteenth episode of the television series Mobile Suit Gundam—an installment notorious for its poor quality due to complete outsourcing and the director's hospitalization—leading Yasuhiko to consider it deserving of a proper remake.
+The film is based on the fifteenth episode of the television series Mobile Suit Gundam—an installment notorious for its poor quality due to complete outsourcing and the director's (Yasuhiko's) hospitalization—leading Yasuhiko to consider it deserving of a proper remake.
 Set during the One Year War, the story centers on Amuro Ray piloting the Gundam alongside the crew of the White Base, as they are tasked with locating Zeon stragglers on a remote island.
 The film premiered in Japan on June 3, 2022.

 Plot

-While the White Base is docked in Las Palmas, Captain Bright Noa is ordered by Admiral Gopp to eliminate remaining Zeon operatives on the Canary Island of Alegranza to secure safe passage for a fleet bound for Gibraltar.
+While the White Base is docked in Las Palmas, Captain Bright Noa is ordered by Admiral Gopp to eliminate remaining Zeon operatives on the island of Alegranza to secure safe passage for a fleet bound for Gibraltar.
 Amuro Ray, Kai Shiden, and Hayato Kobayashi are dispatched; during the mission, Kai is pelted by rocks on his Guncannon, while Amuro is ambushed by a lone Zaku and falls off a cliff, losing contact with the White Base.

 The next morning, Amuro awakens in a lighthouse and meets Cucuruz Doan, a former Zeon ace who deserted to protect orphaned children.
 While helping Doan and the children with daily tasks, Amuro spends time searching for his Gundam.

-Meanwhile, Zeon commander M’Quve threatens nuclear retaliation unless the Federation ceases its advance on Gibraltar, prompting Doan’s former comrades to converge on the island to restart missile launch systems.
+Meanwhile, Zeon commander M'Quve threatens nuclear retaliation unless the Federation ceases its advance on Gibraltar, prompting Doan's former comrades to converge on the island to restart missile launch systems.

-Generals aboard the White Base, ordered by General Revil, are instructed to resupply in Belfast, but Bright delays departure under the pretense of mechanical issues to aid in Amuro’s rescue.
+Generals aboard the White Base, ordered by General Revil, are instructed to resupply in Belfast, but Bright delays departure under the pretense of mechanical issues to aid in Amuro's rescue.

-Sleggar Law leads a rescue team to the island and clashes with Doan’s Southern Cross unit.
+Sleggar Law leads a rescue team to the island and clashes with Doan's Southern Cross unit.
 During the conflict, Amuro discovers his missing Gundam concealed in a Zeon base beneath the island and learns Doan had sabotaged the missile launch to protect the children.

 The Zeon operatives trigger the missile launch, but the six warheads self-destruct mid-air.
-Amuro confronts Doan’s former comrade in a final showdown, defeating him.
-Amuro then uses the Gundam to carry Doan’s Zaku and push it off the cliff—symbolically freeing him from the burdens of war.
+Amuro confronts Doan's former comrade in a final showdown, defeating him.
+Amuro then uses the Gundam to carry Doan's Zaku and push it off the cliff—symbolically freeing him from the burdens of war.
 As dawn breaks, the White Base departs for Belfast, passing over Alegranza as the children bid farewell.